textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

 );
 $page = 1; // int | Fetch specified results page.
 $limit = 10; // int | The number of results per page.
-$status = "x"; // string | Fetch schedules with the specific status: a - actual, c - completed, x - all
+$status = "x"; // string | Fetch schedules with a specific status: a - actual, c - completed, x - all.
 $orderBy = "id"; // string | Order results by some field.
 Default is id
 $direction = "desc"; // string | Order direction.
 Default is desc.